evanberkowitz/Hadron_PDFs/README.md

 ![PDF](/hadron_pdfs.gif)

+The big black circles are supposed to represent baryons, black line on top an incident electron.
+The electron talks to valence quarks via photons.
+When hard enough, processes like this factorize, and we need only to worry about the behavior of the quarks.
+Here, one quark gets hit by a photon, goes a long for a bit, and emits a photon.
+Between the two photons we use a Wilson line to transport the quark, rather than letting it propagate according to the Dirac equation.
+We want to know the value of the matrix element as a function of the length of this Wilson line, the momenta injected at the electromagnetic interactions, and the asymptotic particle momentum.

 # Method

 The [Feynman-Hellman (FH) method][fh] is a technique for measuring hadronic matrix elements, normally requiring a three-point function, into a two-point function which can be analyzed with familiar effective-mass techniques.
 Here we apply this technique to PDFs.